 This section describes the payments under Supplementary Welfare Allowances scheme.

-If you are having difficulty paying your rent and you are getting a social welfare or Health Service Executive payment, you may qualify for a Rent Supplement.
+If you are having difficulty paying your rent, you may qualify for a Rent Supplement, subject to qualifying conditions.

 View the report entitled " Review of Mortgage Interest Supplement (MIS) Scheme"

 If you are getting a social welfare or Health Service Executive payment, you may qualify for a once off payment to meet an exceptional need.
-There is no automatic entitlement to this payment Each application is determined by the Health Service Executive based on the particular circumstances of the case.
-An exceptional needs payment covers essential, once-off exceptional spending that you could not reasonably be expected to meet out of your weekly income
+There is no automatic entitlement to this payment.
+Each application is determined by the Department of Social Protection's representative (formerly known as the Community Welfare Officer) based on the particular circumstances of the case.
+An exceptional needs payment covers essential, once-off exceptional spending that you could not reasonably be expected to meet out of your weekly income.

 Urgent Needs Payments are normally made to assist with immediate needs such as food and clothing right after a fire or flood.
 Depending on your situation you may have to pay back all or part of what you have been paid, for example if you are working or have settled an insurance claim.

 Any person who is receiving a Social Welfare or Health Service Executive payment and who has been prescribed a special diet as a result of a specified medical condition, and whose means are insufficient to meet his/her needs, may qualify for a diet supplement under the supplementary welfare allowance scheme.

 This allowance is intended to help towards the cost of children's school uniforms and footwear at the beginning of the school year.

 The School Meals Programme operated by the Department of Social Protection provides funding towards provision of food services for disadvantaged school child through two schemes the Urban School Meals Scheme and the School Meals Local Projects Scheme.